Th3R3alDuk3/editor-v86/README.md

 ![editor-v86](preview.gif "editor-v86")

 I am using some well-known frameworks such as [v86](https://github.com/copy/v86) or [monaco-editor](https://microsoft.github.io/monaco-editor/) in this project.
+Because of its usability and good documentation, the [v86 emulator](https://github.com/copy/v86) is suitable for our purposes.
 You can adapt any compiler or programming language as you wish.

 ## bootables